Ivanazzz/Technical-University-of-Sofia-Algorithms-C/README.md

-# Technical-University-of-Sofia-Sorting-Algorithms-C
+# Technical-University-of-Sofia-Algorithms-C
-In this repository are set tasks given at the Technical University of Sofia for practicing the Sorting algorithms with C.
+In this repository are set tasks given at the Technical University of Sofia for practicing the algorithms with C.